aresta/ESP32_GPS/README.md

 There is still work to do in several different areas.
 Any help is welcome!

-- Optimize several areas related to maps storage and memory.
+- Optimize several aspects related to maps storage and memory.
 - A PCB, once the design is completed.
 - Some buttons and user interface.
-- Check with IPS smaller display and round (clock) displays.
+- Test with IPS smaller displays and round (clock) displays.
 - A proper plastic housing.
 - Battery power.
 AAA or small Li-XX batteries.
 - Replace the ESP32 devkit by an ESP32 wroom or wrover